vitorbborges/hpdga-fall24/README.md

 ## Description

-A brief description of the HPDGA Fall 24 project.
-Explain the purpose, goals, and any relevant information to help others understand what this project is about.

-## Features

-- Feature 1
-- Feature 2
-- Feature 3
+This repository contains the source code for the HPDGA Fall 24 challenge.
+The code is a parallel implementation of the Hierarchical Navigable Samall World (HNSW) algorithm using CUDA.
+The HNSw is an Aproximate K Nearest Neighbors search algorithm and is highly parallelizable, as shown by the performance gains.

-## Installation
+## Sections

+- Run it locally
+- Run it remotely on Google Colab

 ### Run it locally